Ponca 4d2a58fa5c6375adef5c4b208f4d47e016cecd6d

 Detailed Description

-template<int N, typename T = int, template< int, typename > typename _HashFunctor = HashDefaultFunctor>
+template<int N, typename T = int, template< int, typename > typename _HashFunctor = HashDefaultFunctor, T OFFSET = T(1)>

 Stores unique signed integer values in a contiguous array.